 - Lower than Usual Fuel Economy - Decreasing fuel economy is a clear sign of a bad or dirty air filter.
 A bad or dirty air filter restricts air flow, lowering the oxygen in the mixture.
 Your engine compensates for this by consuming more fuel to produce enough power to move the same distance or speed as you would with a clean filter.

 - Black Smoke or Flames in the Exhaust System - An insufficient air supply means your engine will be running on a fuel-rich mixture, which won’t burn completely before it enters the exhaust to leave the car as a black soot-like residue.
 This residue can be seen as black smoke.
 Alternatively, the heat in the exhaust might ignite the unburnt fuel, causing flames at the end of the exhaust and a popping sound.

 - Smell of Gas or Petrol in the Exhaust System - If you smell gas (petrol) when starting the car, it’s because insufficient air is entering the fuel injection system and the excess unburnt fuel exits the car through the exhaust pipe (hence the smell).
 When you replace the air filter, the smell should go.

 - Check Engine Light - An inadequate supply of air can result in carbon deposits accumulating in the engine, which will eventually trigger your check engine light.
 If the light comes on, check your air filter to see if it needs replacing before you run other, more expensive diagnostics.

-As you can see, a dirty air filter can cause numerous problems for your vehicle if it isn’t changed regularly.
+As you can see, a dirty air filter can cause numerous problems for your vehicle if it isn't changed regularly.
 During times of low air quality both filters in your vehicle become dirty and clogged much quicker than usual.
 Not sure how to check your air filters?
 No problem!
-Come visit our service department for a no charge filter check to make sure that you are and your vehicle are staying safe and healthy.
+Come visit our service department for a no charge filter check to make sure that you are and your vehicle are staying healthy this summer.